Sydney Turner (gymnast): Early life

 Turner was born on August 17, 2005, in New Westminster, British Columbia, to parents Kerrie and Scott Turner.
 Her aunt is a 1991 Pan American Games silver medalist in swimming.
 She started artistic gymnastics at 15 months old and began competing at 6 years old.
 She also trained in trampoline gymnastics and competed at the national level in tumbling.

 Elite gymnastics career

 Novice and junior

 Turner missed five months of training in 2017 due to spondylolisthesis and spondylosis.
 She won a silver medal in the novice division at the 2018 Elite Canada.
 She made her international debut at the 2019 International Gymnix and finished 36th.
 Then at the 2019 Canadian Championships, she finished sixth in the junior all-around.
 She won a bronze medal on the balance beam at the 2019 Tournoi International.

 Turner joined the junior Canadian national team in 2020.
-She finished fifth in the junior all-around at the 2020 Elite Cananda.
+She finished fifth in the junior all-around at the 2020 Elite Canada.
 She also finished fifth at the 2020 International Gymnix, and she won a bronze medal with the Canadian team.